JeffreyFerreiras/Dominicus/src/source-map.md

 ### Project Organization
 - Domain logic is centralized in the Core project
 - Abstractions are separated into Core.Abstractions
-- Infrastructure concerns are isolated in the Infrastructure project
 - Shared code is placed in the Models project

 ### Dependencies
 - Core project depends on Core.Abstractions and Models
-- Infrastructure project depends on Core and Models
 - Core.Abstractions has no external dependencies
 - Models project has no external dependencies

 ### Configuration Management
 - Domain-specific configuration in Core.Abstractions
-- Infrastructure configuration in Infrastructure
 - Application configuration in Razor project

 ### Build and Deployment